by James Kraus

 If one wanted something of a modernist nature, about the only option was a conservatively interpreted Danish Modern cabinet.
 This all changed with the debut of the Clairtone Project G of 1964.
 Right at home in a room furnished with mid-century Eames, Saarinen or Jacobsen furniture, the Project G exuded an air of sleek sixties sophistication.

 The G was finished in rosewood with leatherette side panels and sat atop a base of polished aluminum.
 The audio components were covered by sliding a rosewood tambour door across the top.
 The most striking aspect of the design were the black-anodized spun aluminium Sound Globes which contained the loudspeakers.
 These could be rotated up to 340 degrees to adjust the mix of direct and reflected sound reaching the listener to enhance the acoustic spatiality of the listening space.
-The Bose Corporation would later become famous for designing speakers utilizing reflected sound principles, but their first speaker system would not be introduced until 1968.
+The Bose Corporation would later become famous for designing speakers utilizing reflected sound principles, but their first such speaker system would not be introduced until 1968.

 As a final flourish, the album storage compartment was lined originally with red velvet, and later with pink felt.
 Including the sound globes, the unit was fully seven feet (two meters) long and sold for US$ 1,850, nearly five times the price of typical stereo console and about the same price as a nicely-equipped Volkswagen Beetle.